matthewgkay/ahrefs-mcp-proxy/README.md

 Ahrefs has a remote MCP server at `api.ahrefs.com/mcp/mcp` — 95+ tools covering Site Explorer, Keywords Explorer, Brand Radar, Site Audit, Rank Tracker, batch analysis, and more.

-Claude.ai has a native Ahrefs MCP connector that uses OAuth to authenticate.
-That OAuth flow fails:
+Ahrefs is a listed Claude connector.
+You can add it in Claude.ai under Settings → Integrations, authorize via OAuth, and start using it.
+When it works, it's great.
+But for many users, the OAuth flow fails:

 > *"There was an error connecting to the MCP server.
 Please check your server URL and make sure your server handles auth correctly."*

-**The root cause:** The [MCP spec](https://spec.modelcontextprotocol.io/specification/2025-03-26/basic/authorization/) defines OAuth 2.1 as the standard auth mechanism for remote MCP servers.
-Claude.ai follows this and attempts an OAuth handshake when connecting.
-The Ahrefs MCP server uses simple Bearer token auth (their "MCP Key") — no OAuth discovery endpoint, no authorization URL, no token exchange.
-The handshake fails because the two sides speak different auth protocols.

-Ahrefs could fix this by adding OAuth 2.1 support to their MCP endpoint.
-Claude could fix this by supporting a simple "pass this Bearer token" mode for servers that don't implement OAuth.
-Neither is doing so.
-This is the same issue [Suganthan Mohanadasan documented](https://suganthan.com/blog/ahrefs-mcp-server-manus-skill/) with Manus.
+### What's Going Wrong with the OAuth

+The Ahrefs MCP server supports OAuth and has a working implementation.
+Claude.ai has an approved Ahrefs connector that uses it.
+The issue is in the reliability of the OAuth handshake between the two systems.
+The most likely failure points:

+- **Token refresh** — OAuth access tokens expire.
+When Claude.ai attempts to refresh an expired token and the refresh fails (expired refresh token, timing issue, or the refresh request being rejected), the connection breaks.
+This would explain why the connector works initially and then stops.
+- **Session/token mismatch** — MCP uses `Mcp-Session-Id` headers for session continuity.
+If the OAuth token gets rotated mid-session but the session state on Ahrefs' side is still tied to the old token, subsequent requests fail with 401s.
+- **Claude's connector proxy layer** — Claude.ai doesn't talk to Ahrefs directly.
+There's an intermediary connector/proxy layer that handles OAuth, stores tokens, and forwards MCP requests.
+If that layer has bugs in token storage or refresh logic, the failures would be intermittent and hard to reproduce — which matches what users experience.

+Without access to both systems' logs, the exact cause is hard to pin down.
+What's clear is that it's an integration issue between the two platforms, not a problem with either the Ahrefs MCP server or the Ahrefs API itself.

+Ahrefs documents a [Bearer token workaround](https://docs.ahrefs.com/reference/mcp-setup-guides) (Method 2 in their Claude setup guide) using `mcp-remote` in the Claude Desktop config.
+That works for **Claude Desktop** but not for **Claude.ai on the web**, which is where most people hit this problem.

+This is the same class of issue [Suganthan Mohanadasan documented](https://suganthan.com/blog/ahrefs-mcp-server-manus-skill/) with Manus — the MCP client's auth layer failing to properly pass credentials to the Ahrefs server.

+### How the Proxy Fixes It

-**How the proxy fixes it:** Claude.ai connects to your Worker as an open MCP server — no auth required on Claude's side, so no OAuth handshake happens.
+This Cloudflare Worker bypasses OAuth entirely.
+Claude.ai connects to your Worker as an unauthenticated MCP server — no OAuth handshake happens.
 The Worker then adds your Ahrefs MCP key as a Bearer token and forwards everything to Ahrefs.
-Claude never talks to Ahrefs directly, so the OAuth problem never occurs.
+Claude never talks to Ahrefs directly, so the flaky OAuth flow is removed from the equation.

 ```
 Claude.ai ──(no auth)──▶ Cloudflare Worker ──(Bearer token)──▶ Ahrefs MCP Server
 ```

+Same data, same 95+ tools, reliable auth every time.

 ## MCP Key vs API v3 Key